Kequc/nano-records/README.md

 Will generate a view for you using the provided keys, which returns a list of documents.

-Useful for simple search functions, for example `keys` may be `"user_id"` then you can then provide `{ key: "myuserid" }` to `params` and find relevant results.
+Useful for simple search functions, for example `keys` may be `"user_id"` then you can provide `{ key: "myuserid" }` to `params` and find relevant results.
 The `keys` parameter may also be an array of values, or nested values.
-It's best not to provide parameters to this function which are dynamic in nature, as a new view is persisted to the database for each set of keys you provide.
+It's best not to provide parameters to this function which are dynamic in nature, as a new view is persisted to the database for each set of keys provided.

 Complex views are still best constructed manually.